MEET OUR COUNSELING TEAM

 When I am feeling stressed, I help myself by: Taking long breaths out

 As a licensed psychologist, Dr. Juan’s approach to working with students is centered on nurturing self-compassion.
 In therapy, she draws largely from DBT, and emotion- and trauma-focused approaches, while honoring students' multicultural perspectives.
 Her clinical interests are in the areas of trauma and PTSD, with a focus on sexual assault; intersectionality and identity integration; women's issues; emotion regulation; and graduate student development, particularly for doctoral students of color.
 In addition to providing individual and group therapies, she is a clinical supervisor for psychology pre-doctoral interns at C&PS.
-At SDSU, Dr. Juan is Co-Chair of the university-wide Sexual Violence Task Force and Principal Investigator for the biennial Sexual Violence Campus Climate Survey.
+At SDSU, Dr. Juan has been involved in multiple university-wide efforts to combat sexual violence.
 Outside of C&PS, Dr. Juan has organized around issues affecting women and the Pilipino American community.

 Cristina Antonucci, Psy.D.